Davorak/conduit-lift/README.md

 This technique will work for any monad transformer you can write a [`MFunctor`](http://hackage.haskell.org/package/mmorph-1.0.0/docs/Control-Monad-Morph.html#t:MFunctor) instance for.

 I hope this makes it easier to include your favorite monad transformer in your Conduit code or vs versa.

+You can read a rough outline of how the technique works [here](https://www.fpcomplete.com/user/davorak/nearly-effortless-monad-transformers-for-pipes-conduit-and-more-1).